Michaela Šojdrová: Career

-Prior to entering politics Šojdrová worked at the head office of the Czech School Inspection.
+Prior to entering politics, Šojdrová worked at the head office of the Czech School Inspection.
 She was also employed in various other education administrative roles.

+From 1996 until 2010 she was a member of the Chamber of Deputies of the Parliament of the Czech Republic.

-Šojdrová has been a Member of the European Parliament since the 2014 elections.
-She has since been serving on the Committee on Culture and Education, where she is the EPP group’s coordinator.
+Šojdrová was for two terms a Member of the European Parliament from 2014 to 2024.
+She served on the Committee on Culture and Education, serving as coordinator of the European People's Party group.
 From 2014 until 2019, she was also a member of the Committee on Women's Rights and Gender Equality.
 Since her election, her work has focused on women's rights and gender equality.

-In addition to her committee assignments, Šojdrová is part of the Parliament's delegations to the EU-Armenia Parliamentary Partnership Committee, the EU-Azerbaijan Parliamentary Cooperation Committee and the EU-Georgia Parliamentary Association Committee as well as to the Euronest Parliamentary Assembly.
+Apart from her committee assignments, Šojdrová was part of the Parliament's delegations to the EU-Armenia Parliamentary Partnership Committee, the EU-Azerbaijan Parliamentary Cooperation Committee and the EU-Georgia Parliamentary Association Committee as well as to the Euronest Parliamentary Assembly.
 She is also part of the European Parliament Intergroup on Disability.